hbctraining/Intro-to-rnaseq-hpc-salmon-flipped/lessons/shell_review_answer_key.md

 ```bash
 $ history
 ```
-Result varies based on your activity.
+Answer: Result varies based on your activity.

 ### Searching and redirection
 Next, we will search our files for specific patterns and redirect the results to file.
 Helpful reference materials are listed below: